-As a parent or guardian of a Bitney student, I agree to the following:

-□ I will make every effort to partner with the school staff to help provide my student with the best possible educational experience at Bitney Prep High School.

-□ I will assist my student in arriving on time at school each day prepared to learn and be a productive member of the school community.

-□ I will communicate with the school office directly whenever my student is absent of tardy to school.

-□ I will attend meetings at school when requested by school staff to address learning needs or other issues relevant to my student.

-□ I will review the policies and rules set forth in this Community Handbook so that I can assist my student in following those rules and policies.

-□ I will review communication from the school so that I am aware of school related events and issues.

-□ I will review progress reports, report cards, and other school communications that will help me stay aware of my student's academic progress.

-□ I will communicate concerns directly to teachers, the administration, and other school staff.

-□ I will recognize that Bitney Prep High School can not succeed without the support of our parent/guardian community.
+As a parent or guardian of a Bitney student, I agree to the following: ☐ I will make every effort to partner with the school staff to help provide my student with the best possible educational experience at Bitney Prep High School. ☐ I will assist my student in arriving on time at school each day prepared to learn and be a productive member of the school community. ☐ I will communicate with the school office directly whenever my student is absent of tardy to school. ☐ I will attend meetings at school when requested by school staff to address learning needs or other issues relevant to my student. r ☐ I will review the policies and rules set forth in this Community Handbook so that I can assist my student in following those rules and policies. У ☐ I will review communication from the school so that I am aware of school related events and issues. ☐ I will review progress reports, report cards, and other school communications that will help me stay aware of my student's academic progress. ☐ I will communicate concerns directly to teachers, the administration, and other school staff. ☐ I will recognize that Bitney Prep High School can not succeed without the support of our parent/guardian community. ☐ Provide transportation to and from their student's internship each Wednesday; ☐ Contact the school and the advisor each Wednesday if their student is not able to attend the internship. ıeir ☐ Work with the advisor if an issue arises relating to the internship.

-Bitney Prep High School - Community Handbook 2022-2023 Acknowledgement Page
+Bitney Prep High School - Community Handbook 2023-2024 Acknowledgement Page

-I acknowledge that I have reviewed and understand the policies that are presented in the 2021-2022 Bitney Prep High School Community Handbook.
-I understand that the school staff and Administration will expect students and parents to abide by the policies and procedures presented in this document.
+I acknowledge that I have reviewed and understand the policies that are presented in the 2023-2024 Bitney Prep High School Community Handbook.
+I understand that the school staff and administration will expect students and parents to abide by the policies and procedures presented in this document.
 I agree and affirm that I will do my best to be a positive member of the Bitney Community and to follow the school's policies and rules.

 Student Signature: Parent/Guardian Signature(s):

 Student Name:

+Parent Signature: Date:

 Parent Signature: Date:

 Student Signature: Date: